icons8/free/README.md

 ## Layers

 ### <a name="Component"></a>Component
-Components are reusable groups of layers.
+A component is a reusable groups of layers.

 Has all properties of [`Frame`](#Frame), plus: